-There have been no changes to the Company's significant accounting policies as described in the Company's 2020 Form 10-K other than as a result of the adoption of the new accounting guidance related to current expected credit losses, effective February 1, 2020, as discussed in "Recently Adopted Accounting Pronouncements" below.
+There have been no changes to the Company's significant accounting policies as described in the Company's 2020 Form 10-K other than (1) with respect to the Company's recent investments in non-marketable securities during the three months ended October 31, 2020, as described in "Non-marketable Securities" below, and (2) as a result of the Company's adoption of the new accounting guidance related to current expected credit losses, effective February 1, 2020, as discussed in "Recently Adopted Accounting Pronouncements - Credit Losses" below.
 Further disclosures with respect to the Company's credit losses are also included in Note 3, Fair Value Measurements and Note 8, Revenue.